oxygenxml/dita-latex/README.md

 # dita-latex
 DITA Open Toolkit plugin which allows publishing embedded Latex mathematical equations to HTML and PDF.

-The plugin was tested and developed with DITA OT 3.2.1.
+The plugin was tested and works with DITA OT 3.x and 4.x.

 If you set the @outputclass="embed-latex" attribute on a DITA <foreign> element the plugin will attempt to convert it to SVG.
 The "samples" folder contains a sample DITA topic with a Latex equation which is properly displayed when converted to HTML and PDF-based outputs.